-This report presents a harrowing picture of ubiquitous exposure to adverse childhood experiences and violence in adulthood in a sample of adult women prisoners who were recruited as part of the BV intervention and underscores the need for trauma informed approaches to the population.
-It highlights that whilst this population have been convicted of violent offences, almost all are victims themselves.
-This report expands the limited research assessing the experiences of violence in women who use violence, in areas of childhood adversity, substance use, and family and intimate partner violence, including victimisation resulting in head injury (Jones et al., 2020; Jones et al., 2018; Messina & Calhoun, 2021).
-Indeed, only nine women out of 153 women reported no ACEs reinforcing the traumatic background from which many of these women come from.
+These findings present a harrowing picture of ubiquitous exposure to adverse child-hood experiences, and violence into adulthood in a sample of adult female prisoners, underscoring the need for trauma informed approaches addressing the gendered criminogenic needs of this growing population.
+This study highlights that whilst this population have been convicted of violent offenses, almost all are victims themselves.
+It expands upon the limited research assessing the experiences of Australian women who use violence in areas of childhood adversity, substance use, and family and intimate partner violence, including victimization resulting in head injury (Jones et al., 2018, 2020; Messina & Calhoun, 2021).
+Indeed, only 9 women out of 153 women reported no ACEs, reinforcing the traumatic background from which many of these women come from.